Rocklin High School: Choir

-Participation in the two advanced choirs, Advanced Women's Ensemble and Chamber Choir, is by audition only.
-RHS choirs perform in various school and community events, and have achieved both gold and silver levels at Heritage Music Festivals.
-In 2004 RHS Gone Choir was one of seven choirs chosen from around the nation to perform as the National Youth Choir at Carnegie Hall in New York City under the direction of renowned choral conductor Paul Salamunovich.
-In addition, RHS Honor Choir was one of the two top choirs chosen to perform on its own.
-In 2010, RHS Chamber Choir took home gold recognition and placed third overall at Heritage Music Festivals.
-The Advanced Women's Ensemble also received gold recognition and placed first in their category.
-The choirs at RHS have also had opportunities to perform in Hawaii, San Francisco, Los Angeles, as well as performing with the Vancouver Philharmonic Orchestra in Vancouver, Canada in 2002.

 Theatre

 Rocklin High School offers four theatre classes: Theatre I is an introductory theatre course.
 Theatre II/III is an intermediate, two-year course with a curriculum that alternates every other year.
 Theatre IV is the advanced theatre class.
 Technical theatre focuses on the "behind-the-scenes" aspect of theatre, including set building.
 Traditionally, three theatrical productions are performed each year: the Fall Play, the Winter Musical, and the Spring Comedy.
 The Theatre IV class participates in the Lenaea Festival at California State University, Sacramento.
-Cindy Toepke, who has since retired, had taught classes since the school first opened.

 Dance

 Four levels of Dance classes are offered, and a course in partner (ballroom) dancing.
 There is a performing Dance Team (previously called "Rhythm in Blue").

 Other achievements

-Rocklin High has an award-winning engineering program.
+Rocklin High has an engineering program.
 Students used to compete annually in the SkillsUSA competitions, and have earned gold medals at the Regional, State, and National levels.

 The 2005–2006 Rocklin High Yearbook placed first in the 2006 NSPA Nashville Convention Best-In-Show for the 325+ page category.

 In 2007, Rocklin's theatre four class won eight separate awards at the Lenaea Festival held at California State University, Sacramento.
 As well in 2025 winning 13 separate awards and Gold placement in both set design and one person monologues.